ChrisMoller/libquat/README.md

-# Quaternions
+# libquat
-Quaternions is a small library that implements quaternion algebra.
+libquat is a small library that implements quaternion algebra.

 A quaternion is a four-element vector that encodes a scalar value and a 3-space directional vector in the form of